-The envelope generator creates a signal that varies over time.
+The EG creates a signal that varies over time.
 It consists of 5 phases.
 The first phase 'delay' is started by a MIDI note-on or gate trigger event.
 The final release phase starts by a MIDI note-off or gate off event.

-- delay sets the delay in time before the attack phase starts, from 0 to 2.43 seconds. - attack sets the time for the envelope to rise after the delay phase, from 1 ms to 34.6 seconds (from zero to peak). - decay sets the time for the envelope to fall after reaching the maximum level in the attack phase, from 1 ms to 34.6 seconds (from peak to zero). - sustain sets the level to which the envelope falls at the end of the decay phase.
+- delay sets the delay in time before the attack phase starts (0 to 2.43 seconds). - attack sets the time for the envelope to rise after the delay phase (1 ms to 34.6 seconds). - decay sets the time for the envelope to fall after reaching the maximum level in the attack phase (1 ms to 34.6 seconds). - sustain sets the level to which the envelope falls at the end of the decay phase. - release sets the time that the envelope falls from the sustain level (1 ms to 34.6 seconds).